bnb-chain/bnb-chain.github.io/docs/beaconchain/learn/encoding/amino-example.md

 ```

 ### Message Types
 Messages represent the individual operations possible on Beacon Chain , and these can be inserted into `StdTx.msgs` field.
-Message types are otherwise known as "transaction types", and these terms are used interchangably in this document and in our technical documentation.
+Message types are otherwise known as "transaction types", and these terms are used interchangeably in this document and in our technical documentation.
 So far every `StdTx` transaction "container" can only contain one "message".

 #### Transfer
-Transfer is the transaction for transfering funds to different addresses.
+Transfer is the transaction for transferring funds to different addresses.

 ```go
 // please note the field name is the JSON name.